iton0/hkup-cli/README.md

 This section provides basic information about core usage.
 For detailed usage information run `hkup --help`.

 ### Initializing hkup
-HkUp provides two ways of initializing:

-#### 1. Creating a New Repository
 After you create a Git repository, run the following command in your Git repository to initialize HkUp:

 ```sh